• Skip to primary navigation

 Jump to Recipe·Print Recipe

-I like to make my Lemon Drop martini with a bit of Limoncello.
+I like to make my Lemon Drop Martini with Limoncello along with Triple Sec.
 It kicks it up a notch and makes it extra special.
 Sometimes I’ve even been known to add a splash of pomegranate or cranberry juice to make a pink lemon drop, kind of like pink lemonade.
 I betcha a little strawberry puree would be tasty added to this as well!

 Print